During the data preparation phase of data mining, you will often want to replace missing

 numeric storage (either integer, real, time, timestamp, or date), any non-numeric values are set to

-.
+null or system missing.
 This is because, unlike some applications,

 doesn't allow mixed storage